 • Third, if the grievant is unable to receive a satisfactory resolution of the complaint he/she should notify the President in writing, who will convene an impartial hearing panel for judgment.
-For further redress the student may contact the Bureau for Private Postsecondary Education by calling (888) 370-7589 or by completing a complaint form, which can be obtained on the Bureau's website (www.bppe.ca.gov).
+For further redress, the student may contact the Bureau for Private Postsecondary Education by calling (888) 370-7589 or by completing a complaint form, which can be obtained on the Bureau's website (www.bppe.ca.gov).
 The complaint form may also be mailed to: 1747 N. Market Blvd., Suite 225, Sacramento, California, 95834.
 Further information may be obtained by contacting the Bureau at: (916) 574-8900 or by fax at: (916) 263-1897.
-More information may be obtained by contacting ACICS (Accrediting Council for Independent Colleges and Schools) at (202) 336-6780 or at 1350 Eye Street, NW, Suite 560, Washington, DC 20005.